 How Humanism and Religion Intersected in Medici-Sponsored Art

-Humanism—a movement celebrating individual achievement and classical learning—was mixed with religious ideas in Medici art commissions.
-Lorenzo de Medici encouraged artists and thinkers to blend stories from Christianity and ancient Greece or Rome.
+Humanism—a movement that celebrates individual achievement and classical learning—was blended with religious ideas in Medici art commissions.
+Lorenzo de Medici encouraged artists and thinkers to combine stories from Christianity and ancient Greece or Rome.

 Many works funded by the family show saints in realistic settings and include symbols of faith and classical wisdom.
 The Medici supported projects in which artists explored questions about free will, virtue, and the soul.